 The order books (at least in the UK) opened in March 2019 and they’ve been super-healthy.
 Incidentally, this bike is outselling the BMW GS in Germany!
 Though more importantly, it seems to have been well-received by those who’ve ridden it.

 While its lineage can be traced to past Dakar-winning motorcycles, the new slim and compact Ténéré is a thoroughly modern two-wheel adventurer.

 Since the reveal of the Rally Raid prototype in 2017, Yamaha says it’s undertaken, “extreme testing in hostile and severe climatic conditions”.
 As such you can expect that the Ténéré is going to be sturdy enough for most summer tours.

 With all the adjustable parts, (mainly suspension) you’d want or need in an enduro, the Ténéré 700 is a credible on and off-roader.
-In fact, Yamaha bill this bike as a “… go-anywhere motorcycle” and weighing in at a relatively light 204 kg that’s a fair statement.
+In fact, Yamaha bills this bike as a “… go-anywhere motorcycle” and weighing in at a relatively light 204 kg, that’s a fair statement.

 Its lightness comes from an all-new lightweight double cradle tubular steel frame which combines a low weight with immense strength.
 That means it’s suited to a variety of riding conditions.